Commuting-Liftable Subgroups of Galois Groups II: Valuative Subgroups and Comparable Valuations

-We are now ready to state the main theorem of the paper which deals with C-groups.
-This theorem, along with Theorem \ref{thm:cl-to-c-pairs} gives a direct generalization of the analogous result from \cite{Topaz2012}, and thus also the main theorem of \cite{Bogomolov2007}.
+We are now ready to state and prove the main theorem of the paper which deals with C-groups.
+This theorem, along with Theorem \ref{thm:cl-to-c-pairs}, gives a direct generalization of the main theorem of \cite{Bogomolov2007}.